o3de/o3de.org/content/docs/user-guide/assets/pipeline/user_defined_properties.md

 ### Mesh Tangent Modifier

-The content creates will be able to assign the tangent modifiers (such as the MikkT algorithm) that is applied per mesh node when the mesh is imported into the scene pipeline.
+The content creator will be able to assign the tangent modifiers (such as the MikkT algorithm) that is applied per mesh node when the mesh is imported into the scene pipeline.

 ### PhysX Collision Meshes

 PhysX collider product assets are used to simulate hit detection and triggers for a group of mesh nodes.
-Instead of using a soft naming rule with ```_phys``` to indicate the mesh node is a physics mesh, a new property name ```o3de.default.phyiscs.collision``` will be reserved so that the default construction of PhysX mesh selections can be authored in the DCC tool.
-The PhysX scene builder can be extended further to take in other physics related data such as ```o3de.default.phyiscs.name``` to name the PhysX group, ```o3de.default.phyiscs.material``` to assign the physics material for the group, and so on.
+Instead of using a soft naming rule with ```_phys``` to indicate the mesh node is a physics mesh, a new property name ```o3de.default.physics.collision``` will be reserved so that the default construction of PhysX mesh selections can be authored in the DCC tool.
+The PhysX scene builder can be extended further to take in other physics related data such as ```o3de.default.physics.name``` to name the PhysX group, ```o3de.default.physics.material``` to assign the physics material for the group, and so on.

 ### Coordinate System

 Each mesh group can be assigned a coordinate system modifier to attach to a node.
 It can also be used to rotate, translate, and scale the mesh group.
-For example, ```o3de.default.coordinate.scale = 1.25``` will assign a float value of “1.25” to the property key ```o3de.default.coordinate.scale``` to uniformly scale the mesh group by 25%.
+For example, ```o3de.default.coordinate.scale = 1.25``` will assign a float value of “1.25” to the property key ```o3de.default.coordinate.scale``` to uniformly scale the mesh group up by 25%.

 ### Advanced Custom Component